Civil - Fundamentals of Engineering Exam Study Aids

 Fundamentals of Engineering Exam Study Aids

 - Only a licensed engineer may prepare, sign and seal, and submit engineering plans and drawings to a public authority for approval, or seal engineering work for public and private clients.
-Most structural, environmental, transportation, geotechnical, water resources, and construction project require approval of a licensed engineer.
+Most structural, environmental, transportation, geotechnical, water resources, and construction projects require approval of a licensed engineer.

 - Licensure is a requirement for consulting engineers who are in responsible charge of work, be they principals or employees.